 For the book review this month, I wanted to share my thoughts about Sacred Ground.
 Canadian cemeteries and history is something I am always interested in reading about.
 I will also admit that while I read along, I created a map of all the cemeteries explored in this book.
 I would love to visit them all one day!
 So who or what are loyalists, you may be asking.
 Loyalists were American colonists who supported and fought for the British cause in the American Revolutionary war.
 Thousands of these Loyalists settled in British North America during and after the war.
 They left an indelible mark on Canada.

-“This book describes six notable loyalist cemeteries situated in the Eastern Ontario counties of Stormont, Dundas and Glengarry.
+From Global Genealogy: “This book describes six notable loyalist cemeteries situated in the Eastern Ontario counties of Stormont, Dundas and Glengarry.
 They are: Trinity Anglican (Cornwall); St. Andrew’s Roman Catholic (St. Andrew’s West); Iroquois Point (Iroquois); Knox-St. Andrew’s United (Bainsville); Maple Grove (Cornwall), and the Pioneer Memorial (South Dundas).

 In each chapter the author discusses in depth, an individual cemetery containing United Empire Loyalist mortal remains.
 Numerous cemeteries in this region contain many such burials… all of the sites described in this book also contain non-loyalist burials.
 An historical overview of each of these burial grounds, along with biographical information on specific loyalists with particularly-remarkable stories.
 The locations chosen for this volume are based on geographic distribution, religious diversity, and other factors.
 The book is based on rigorous primary and secondary source research.